No767/Kumiko/README.md

     - Rank system (WIP)
     - Custom quests
 - Basic Administration Commands
-- Integration with AniList, Reddit, and Twitter
+- Search memes, posts, anime, manga, and others!

 And some ones that are planned:
 - Complete Web Dashboard + Custom Embeds (WIP, pinned for v2)
+- Event Logging (Pinned for v1)
 - Annoucement releaser with support from GitHub (Pinned for v2)
 - AI Driven GAN Anime Waifu Generator (Not implemented yet)
 - Selector Roles (pinned for v2)